-The Planning within the EYFS is based around topics which have stemmed from the children's own interests.
-These plans are used by the EYFS teacher as a guide for weekly planning, however the teacher may alter these plans in response to the needs, achievements and interests of the children.
+The Planning within the EYFS is based around topics which have stemmed from the children's own interests These plans are used by the EYFS teacher as a guide for weekly planning, however the teacher may alter these plans in response to the needs, achievements and interests of the children.
 This will be indicated on the daily planning

 We make regular assessments of children's learning and we use this information to ensure that future planning reflects identified needs.
 Assessment in the EYFS takes the form of observation, and this involves the teacher and other adults as appropriate.
-These observations may or may not have a specific focus, and these notes are recorded in children's individual 'Learning Journey' booklets.
+These observations may or may not have a specific focus, and are built through out the year using the Tapestry programme.
 They also contain information provided by parents and other settings.
+All EYFS staff are proficient at making relevant and insightful observations of the children and these are used to plan the next steps for that child.